H17:00 Fellows presentation: by invitation

 Romeo Dell’Era (Latin Epigraphy)

-Romeo Dell’Era (1992, Lugano) studied Antiquities at the University of Lausanne, obtaining a Master’s degree in 2017.
-He is currently working on a doctoral thesis in ancient history in co-tutorship between the University of Lausanne and the Sapienza University of Rome, for which he received a grant from the Swiss National Science Foundation.
-The thesis work aims to bring together the two lines of research of studies on epigraphic culture, very active since the 1980s, and studies on the Alps in antiquity.
+Romeo Dell’Era (1992, Lugano) studied Antiquities at the University of Lausanne, obtaining an MA degree in 2017.
+He is currently working on a doctoral thesis in Ancient History in cotutelle between the University of Lausanne and Sapienza University of Rome, for which he received a grant from the Swiss National Science Foundation.
+The thesis work aims to bring together the two lines of research of studies on epigraphic habit, very active since the 1980s, and studies on the Alps in antiquity.
 He is also preparing an edition of the Roman inscriptions of the Canton of Ticino.
-He is an associate researcher at the Laboratory of Alpine History (Università della Svizzera Italiana, Accademia di Architettura) for the period 2019-2020.
+He is an associate researcher at the Centre for the History of the Alps (Università della Svizzera Italiana, Accademia di Architettura) for 2019-2020.

 Francesco Dendena (Modern History)